openedx/docs.openedx.org/source/educators/migration_wip/1_general_information/resources_for_course_teams.rst

 StudioX: Creating a Course with edX Studio
 *************************************************

-After you complete edX101, `StudioX`_ provides more detail about using Studio to create a course, add different types of content, and configure your course to provide an optimal online learning experience.
+After you complete edX101, "StudioX" provides more detail about using Studio to create a course, add different types of content, and configure your course to provide an optimal online learning experience.

 BlendedX: Blended Learning with edX
 ************************************

-In `BlendedX`_ you explore ways to blend educational technology with traditional classroom learning to improve educational outcomes.
+In "BlendedX" you explore ways to blend educational technology with traditional classroom learning to improve educational outcomes.

 VideoX: Creating Video for the edX Platform
 *************************************************

-`VideoX`_ presents strategies for creating videos for course content and course marketing.
+"VideoX" presents strategies for creating videos for course content and course marketing.
 The course provides step-by-step instructions for every stage of video creation, and includes links to exemplary sample videos created by edX partner institutions.